 We are a diversified health care company whose mission is to help people live healthier lives and to help make the health system work better for everyone.
-We again achieved strong business results in 2017, including:
+UnitedHealth Group, Optum and UnitedHealthcare are actively engaged in helping to achieve the Triple Aim - better health outcomes, lower costs and a better consumer experience.
+We put the needs of others first, one person at a time.
+In turn, we grow and earn the opportunity to serve more people in more ways, delivering exceptional returns for society and for our shareholders.
+We again achieved strong business results in 2018, including: